Squishy Humans: The Weak Link

 A great example of this phenomenon is with cars.
 Did you know that cars didn’t used to get all crumpled up in accidents?
 The invention of crumple zones, parts of the car intended to dramatically deform, was implemented as a safety feature.
 Again, something has to absorb and dissipate the energy of an impact.
 Crumple zones represent the car absorbing it and directing it around the driver.
 Even then, seat belts and airbags are required to keep the driver from getting slammed into something hard and unyielding.
 There’s no such thing as a free lunch.
 Either the car is getting wrecked, or the driver is.
 If Tony falls from two hundred feet up and is brought to a sudden stop by the ground, the suit (aside from some scratched paint) might well be fine, but poor Tony … not so much.

 Which brings us to the reason that all of this is forgivable.
-I’ve just spent six hundred-odd words telling you all the ways your favorite movies, shows and books are screwing up physics for the sake of excitement.
+I’ve just spent several hundred-odd words telling you all the ways your favorite movies, shows and books are screwing up physics for the sake of excitement.
 But stories need characters, and most of them need human characters, or else they’ll suffer problems with relatability.
-While a real-life dogfight of the future would likely be fought at speeds too fast for humans to perceive, much less participate in (see Surface Detail by Iain M. Banks for a great example), most of the time such a battle would result in a story without any real stakes.
+While a real-life space-dogfight of the future would likely be fought at speeds too fast for humans to perceive, much less participate in (see Surface Detail by Iain M. Banks for a great example), most of the time such a battle would result in a story without any real stakes.

 So what’s a science-discerning author to do when reality gets in the way of story?
 When possible, acknowledge the issues and try to make overcoming them integral to the worldbuilding or plot.
 James S.A.
 Corey’s series The Expanse does a great job with this, placing its human pilots in “crash couches” designed to absorb the energy that would crush their bodies and injecting them with “the juice,” a fictitious cocktail of drugs to prevent them succumbing to sudden, massive acceleration.
 These are great details that really enrich the setting and trigger enough of my engineering reward centers (presenting a problem and offering up a plausible-ish solution) that I’m willing to forgive them their stretching the laws of physics.